vahtras/best_practices/talk.md

 * Do one thing and do it well
     - but it can be difficult know what that "one thing" is
-    - try to keep the statements of a function at the same level of abstraction -e.g. do something or change somthing, but not both --
+    - try to keep the statements of a function at the same level of abstraction -e.g. do something or change something, but not both --